Katherine Pancol: Life and career

 Katherine Pancol moved from Casablanca to France when she was five.
 She studied literature and initially became a French and Latin teacher before turning to journalism.
 While working for Paris-Match and Cosmopolitan, she was noticed by an intuitive publisher who encouraged her to begin writing fiction.
 Following the success of her first novel Moi D'abord in 1979, Pancol moved to New York City where she spent the next decade pursuing creative writing and screenwriting classes at Columbia University while producing three more novels La Barbare in 1981, Scarlett, si possible and Les Hommes cruels ne courent pas les rues.

 Influenced by the American way of life, her style became more fast-paced and eventful.

 Pancol is admired for her insights into human psychology, particularly women, and her sense of detail is often shaded with wry humor.
 Her works tend to have an uplifting theme while entertaining, and have been immensely successful commercially.
 One of her goals is to inspire women to dare to be themselves while keeping a positive relationship with life itself.

 Published in 2006, her novel Les Yeux jaunes des crocodiles (The Yellow Eyes of Crocodiles) was a huge success in France, where it sold more than one million copies and received the "Prix de Maison de la Presse, 2006" for the largest distribution in France.
-Katherine Pancol was awarded "Best author 2007" by Gorodets Publishing (Moscow).
+Pancol was awarded "Best author 2007" by Gorodets Publishing (Moscow).
 Crocodiles was the 6th best-selling book in France in 2008 (Le Figaro littéraire).
 It was translated into English by William Rodarmor and "Helen Dickinson" (pseud.) and published by Penguin Books in 2013.
 It has also been translated into Russian, Chinese, Ukrainian, Polish, Italian, Korean, Vietnamese, Latvian, Czech, Slovak, Hebrew and Norwegian.
 It was adapted into the 2014 film Les Yeux jaunes des crocodiles starring Julie Depardieu and Emmanuelle Béart.
 The second book in the trilogy, The Slow Waltz of Turtles, was translated by William Rodarmor and published by Penguin in 2016.

-Katherine Pancol is divorced from Pierre Pichot de Champfleury with whom she had two grown children, Clément and scenarist Charlotte.
+Pancol is divorced from Pierre Pichot de Champfleury with whom she had two adult children, Clément and scenarist Charlotte.
 She lives in Paris, where she published Muchachas.